($971) Cost to ship a car from Denver, CO to Detroit, MI

 The time of the year

-Seasonal demand and weather conditions in both Denver and Detroit can impact car shipping prices.
+The time of year and weather conditions in Denver and Detroit play a major role in determining car shipping rates.

 Denver has four distinct seasons and receives most of its precipitation from April through August.
 Due to its inland location on the High Plains, at the foot of the Rocky Mountains, the region can be subject to sudden changes in weather.